halencarjunior/hallucia/README.md

 # HallucIA

 **HallucIA** is a security tool designed to detect and prevent _Package Hallucination_ — a class of vulnerabilities where AI-generated or human-typed code includes dependencies that don't exist or are malicious typosquats.
+Arxiv Research paper: https://arxiv.org/pdf/2406.10279

 ---